afontcu/afontcu.dev/content/blog/fear.md

 We confuse [outcomes with outputs](https://afontcu.dev/ways-telling-problem-oriented/).

-## Gaps
+## Closing the gaps

-Did you notice the trend in these gaps?
-We close them by **taking a step back** and seize more power and control.
+Did you notice the trend here?
+We attempt to close gaps by **taking a step back**.
+By seizing power and control.
 We sacrifice autonomy, trust, and empowerment.

+Yeah, sure.
 It is obvious that **we need to close the gaps**.
-Mostly because in a gap, information is lost, and more coordination is required.
+Mostly because otherwise information is lost, and more coordination is required.
 Overhead emerges.

 If there's a gap, you'll need to build a bridge.

-To sacrifice trust, quality, and all we agreed upon only to close a gap, feels like a high price to pay.
+But… to sacrifice trust, quality, and all we agreed upon only to close a gap, feels like a high price to pay.

 From the outside, it may look like **you've never believed in these things in the first place**.